 Once you’ve rolled out your bottom dough, transfer it to the pan and gently press it into place so that you don’t have any bubbles under the crust.

-Pile all of your chopped and cooked veggies into a large mixing bowl and pour your reduced sauce through a sieve into the bowl.
-Mix the entire mixture thoroughly, and then scoop into the prepared pot pie crust, pouring any remaining sauce over the filling.
+Pile all of your chopped and cooked veggies, plus your chicken, into a large mixing bowl and pour your reduced sauce through a sieve into the bowl.
+Mix thoroughly, and then scoop into the prepared pot pie crust, pouring any remaining sauce over the filling.